Interface Specifications

 auto result = squeeze<int32_t>(a, 1);

-• v1.0.0 - Initial release.
+* **v1.0.0 -** Initial release.

-The reshape method updates a tensor’s shape and stride metadata to match a new specified shape, as long as the total number of elements remains unchanged (excluding broadcasted dimensions).
+The `reshape` method updates a tensor’s shape and stride metadata to match a new specified shape, as long as the total number of elements remains unchanged (excluding broadcasted dimensions).

-How Reshape Works (Click to expand)
+<summary>How Reshape Works (Click to expand)</summary>

-The reshape function changes how a tensor’s data is interpreted — without changing the data itself.
+The `reshape` function changes how a tensor’s data is interpreted — without changing the data itself.

 **Example**

-Suppose you have a tensor with shape [2, 3, 4]:
+Suppose you have a tensor with shape `[2, 3, 4]`:

 [